|Eric Konkol Profile|

-Konkol enters his third season at the University of Miami and 10th as a member of head coach Jim Larranaga's staff.
+In 2014-15 Konkol enters his fourth season at the University of Miami and 11th as a member of head coach Jim Larranaga's staff.
 He assists in all aspects of the program including recruiting, practices, individual player workouts and game preparation.

 In his second season at Miami, Konkol and the Canes saw many firsts in program history, including the Canes ACC regular season and tournament championships, a No. 2 ranking in national polls and 29 total victories, with 15 league wins, in a season.
 The Canes matched program bests in earning a No. 2 seed in the NCAA tournament and playing in the Sweet 16.

 Konkol, the team’s offensive coordinator, helped lead Miami to four 20+ point wins over ACC opponents, including a 27-point rout of No. 1 Duke and victories against North Carolina (+26), Florida State (+24) and Boston College (+22).
 Miami was the first team to beat Duke and UNC by 25+ points since the start of ACC play in 1953 and the Canes defeated three teams in the Top 20 for the first time since joining the ACC in 2004-05.